juniorEdris/react-typescript-spacex-app/README.md

     > Wallaah!
 APP is ready to test.

-# Deploy the APP On Heroku
+# Deploy the APP On Netlify

+    > Signin to Netlify.

+    > Connect github profile to netlify.

+    > Select a repository and deploy the App.